hmtcelik/django-AreaCalc/README.md

-# Area and Volume Calculation with Django Website
+# Area and Volume Calculation with Django

 - This website can calculation area and volume some 3D objects
 - Django version: 3.2.9